LoicSanchez/JobTrackerPortal-MERN/README.md

 We have one file per route, we import the Model and perform the operations we want for the methods for each endpoint.
 For example, to sign up a new user we use the '/register' route and the post method. we check if a user already exists with the email and if not we create it (using the Model).

+### Middleware

+Contains the middleware functions that are run for certain routes.
+For example, authenticate:
+Two ways to use it:
+import authenticateUser from './middleware/auth.js';
+ 1. app.use('/api/v1/jobs', authenticateUser, jobsRouter); //Authenticate for all routes for this endpoint
+ 2. router.route('/updateUser').patch(authenticateUser,updateUser); //Only authenticate for a specific route

 ## Front-End (client folder)

 The Front-End is built with React.
 It's its own Node project (package.json file and node_modules folder).